vpsataccentor/vipps-ecom-api/docs/widdershins.html.md

 *Initiate Payment*

 This API call allows the merchants to initiate a payment flow by using Vipps.
 In order to identify which sales channel payments are coming from, a merchantSerialNumber is used to distinguish between them.
-Please note that a single payment is uniquely identified by a composite of merchantApplicationId (X-App-ID), merchantSerialNumber and orderId.
+Please note that a single payment is uniquely identified by a composite of merchantSerialNumber and orderId.
 The Merchant provided orderId must be unique per sales channel.
-Once the transaction is successfully initiated in Vipps, will you receive a redirect URL in response which has to be used by the merchant to open the Vipps landing page.
+Once the transaction is successfully initiated in Vipps, you will receive a URL in response which will direct the customer to the landing page.
 The landing page will have functionality to identify and differentiate request coming from mobile browser/desktop browser.
+The merchant may also pass the 'isApp' parameter that will make Vipps respond with a app-switch deeplink that will take the customer directly to the Vipps app.
 URLs passed to Vipps should be URL-encoded, and must validate with the Apache Commons [UrlValidator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).

 > Body parameter